-3. Recording Sightings: For any nest sightings, the applicant must record the time, date, and specific location of the sighting.
-All sightings and reports of incidental lethal take must be sent to the USFWS Caribbean Ecological Services Field Office at Caribbean_es@fws.gov.
 This project is in compliance with the Endangered Species Act.
+See attached

-See attached USWFS Informal Consultation Package and supporting documents in Appendix 4.
+USWFS Concurrence letter and supporting documents in Appendix 4.
 See attached Endangered Species map, Figure 7.
-Conservation Measures for the listed species are in Appendix 4.
-Explosive and Flammable Hazards 24 CFR Part 51 Subpart C Yes No This project consists of the repair of an existing 30 feet x 20 feet storage structure and the land conditioning of approximately 5 acres and does not include development, construction or rehabilitation that will increase residential density or the construction of a hazardous facility.
+Explosive and Flammable Hazards 24 CFR Part 51 Subpart C Yes No This project consists of the construction of a new 40 feet by 70 feet storage infrastructure and does not include development, construction or rehabilitation that will increase residential density or the construction of a hazardous facility.
 This project is in compliance with Explosive and Flammable hazards without further evaluation.
 Farmlands Protection Farmland Protection Policy Act of 1981, particularly sections 1504(b) and 1541; 7 CFR Part 658 Yes No This project does not include any activities that could potentially convert agricultural land to non-agricultural use.
 The project activities will occur in an area designated as not prime farmland.
-The scope of work includes the repair of an existing 30 feet x 20 feet storage structure and the land conditioning of approximately 5 acres, and this is a construction limited to on-farm structures needed for farm operations.
+The scope of work includes the construction of a new 40 feet by 70 feet storage infrastructure, and this is a construction limited to on-farm structures needed for farm operations.
 The project is in compliance with the Farmland Protection Policy Act.
 See the attached Farmlands map, Figure 8.
+Executive Order 11988, particularly section 2(a); 24 CFR Part 55 Yes No The project is not located in the 100-year floodplain or ABFE special flood hazard area; therefore, no further action is required.
+PFIRMs in Puerto Rico were only developed for certain sections of the municipalities of Carolina, Canovanas, Loiza, San Juan and Trujillo Alto.
+The proposed project is located in the municipality of Orocovis; therefore, PFIRM information was not available for the area and therefore was not considered in the review.
+Since the project site does not lies within the 1 percent (100-year) or the .2 percent